PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/ocr_pipelines/layout_parsing_v2.en.md

 <td>The lightweight recognition model of PP-OCRv3, with high inference efficiency, can be deployed on various hardware devices, including edge devices.</td>
 </tr>
 </table>
-<p><b>Note: The evaluation dataset for the above accuracy metrics is the self-built Chinese dataset of PaddleOCR, covering multiple scenarios such as street views, web images, documents, and handwriting, with 8,367 images for text recognition.
-The GPU inference time for all models is based on an NVIDIA Tesla T4 machine, with FP32 precision type.
-The CPU inference speed is based on an Intel(R) Xeon(R) Gold 5117 CPU @ 2.00GHz, with 8 threads and FP32 precision type.</b></p>

 <table>
 <tr>
 <th>Model</th><th>Model Download Link</th>